ja88a/vrfs-go-merkletree/README.md

 The Verifiable Remote File Storage service aims at checking the consistency of remotely stored files, uploaded as part of a fileset, then downloaded individually.

-Files are verified as untampered on client side, based on the retrieved files' hash, the known MerkleTree root hash of the corresponding fileset and the MerkleTree proofs provided by the service for each file, computed and indexed when the fileset is uploaded.
+Files are verified as untampered on client side, based on the retrieved files' hash, the known MerkleTree root hash of the corresponding fileset and the MerkleTree proofs provided by the service for each file.

+The Merkle Tree root and proofs are computed and stored by the VRFS service once the fileset has been uploaded on the FileStorage service.

+Refer to the architecture [section](#protocol-overview) for more info about the opted protocol.

-### Technical Components
+### Technical Insights

 This is the mono-repository for the Go-based implementation of 2 backend services and 1 client CLI.

 3 main components are implemented:

 1. The VRFS API service - The core component of this protocol, exposing a gRPC API
 2. A basic File Storage service exposing a gRPC API to batch upload files and download them individually.
-It also supports the retrieval of the stored files' hashes
+It also supports the retrieval of its stored files' hash.
-3. A client CLI to execute the 2 main upload and download operations, along with MerkleTree root computation and the proof-based file hash verifications
+3. A client CLI to execute the 2 main upload and download operations, along with a MerkleTree root computation and the proof-based file hash verifications

 The gRPC protocol is used for optimal client-server and server-to-server communications.

+During the upload and download operations, the files' data are streamed and a maximum chunk size can be specified.
+Large file sizes are supported.
+Interruptions during those processes are properly handled.

 A complete docker compose setup enables an easy local build, deployment & run.